 If you’ve ever been to Fox Run, you’ve probably met at least one family member.
 It’s not unusual to find Scott pouring wine behind the tasting bar or Ruth helping take orders in the café.
 Scott and Ruth’s daughter, Jessica Worden, is the office manager and behind-the-scenes virtuoso.
 She handles everything from shipping orders to social media and payroll.
 Kathy and Albert jump in and help with various events, like Grapes, Griddles and Wine Club Pick Up Parties.
 Ruth and Kathy’s sister, Dorothy Powell, offers a hand in the kitchen during the summer months.

-- In 2015, we installed solar panels on the property, reducing the carbon footprint of our winery, tasting room, and café.
-Fox Run has operated on 100% self-generated solar energy since 2016.
+- In 2015, we installed 150-KW solar panels on our property.
+Our business has operated on 100% self-generated solar power ever since.

 Standing 20 feet tall, with a wingspan of over 70 feet wide, Fox Run’s gate is not to be missed.
 It was created by local artist Sam Castner of Ironvine Studios, who has been sculpting since the early 1990s.
 The 13 rust patina and stainless steel foxes span anywhere from three to five feet in length.
 Some of the fabricated trees stand over 12 feet tall.